Wouldn’t it be great if you could make money in your sleep?

 - Short-term vacation renters: Airbnb, VRBO, or even an independent vacation rental management company can manage this for you, or you can do it yourself.

 - Extra space rentals: If you have a brick-and-mortar space, you could rent out a shelf or a room.
-You could also rent it out outside of business hours.
+You could also rent the space itself, outside of business hours.
 Check out sites like Peerspace, Splacer, and ThisOpenSpace.
 This is also possible for residential properties, such as renting a spare bedroom for vacationers or putting storage space to use with a platform like Store At My House.

 To purchase a rental property, you’ll often need a bigger deposit than the typical minimum of 5% for a residential home.
 Russell Barbour of Unconventional Posterity takes this approach.